tensorflow/community/rfcs/20200612-stream-executor-c-api.md

 *   The C API would increase the binary size and the build time, but not significantly so.
 We don’t expect it to affect startup time / test times.
 *   The TensorFlow DevInfra team will maintain this code.
+StreamExecutor C API will be packaged along with other C APIs that TensorFlow currently has.

 ## Platforms and Environments